Trace and extension theorems for homogeneous Sobolev and Besov spaces for unbounded uniform domains in metric measure spaces: Introduction

 The link between Newton-Sobolev or Dirichlet-Sobolev spaces and the homogeneous or inhomogeneous Besov spaces give us a handy way of analyzing the behavior of potentials related to Besov energy, a non-local energy, by utilizing the now well-known behavior of potentials related to Dirichlet-Sobolev energy, see for example~\cite{CKKSS, LS}.
 Conversely, the identification of Besov spaces as traces of Sobolev-type spaces also gives us the limit on the type of boundary data that give rise to finite-energy solutions, on the domain, of certain Dirichlet boundary value problems, see for instance~\cite{BBS}.
 We hope the results given in this paper help further this endeavor of connecting non-local energies to local energies.

 .3cm

-{\bf Acknowledgement:} The authors thank Riikka Korte for valuable discussions on matters related to this paper.
+{\bf Acknowledgement:} The authors thank Riikka Korte and Mathav Murugan for valuable discussions on matters related to this paper.
 The second author's work is partially supported by the NSF (U.S.A.) grant DMS~\#2054960.